amirmasoudabdol/primermd/README.md

 # primermd <img src="man/figures/logo.png" width="160" align="right"/>

-**{primermd}** is a versatile template for `{rmarkdown}` based on Primer CSS developed by GitHub.
+**`{primermd}`** is a versatile template for `{rmarkdown}` based on [Primer CSS](http://primer.style/css/) developed by GitHub.
 It is very readable, accessible, and responsive.
-You can customize a few things, but not a lot.
-I am hoping that I can extend its functionalities that it can use some of the Primer CSS goodies.
+However, it is really not meant to be used for a simple one-page document.
+That being said, I quite like it, and that’s why this package exists!
+I wanted to be able to get as close as I can to GitHub’s Markdown rendering, so, I went with their framework! 🙃

+`{primermd}` is not very customizable, in fact, I have intentionally removed some basic options that you can find in similar template packages, e.g., prism syntax highlight.
+As said, my main goal is to replicate GitHub’s Markdown rendering, and add some of the features that they are adding to their website, e.g., check boxes, alerts, etc.

 ## Installation